 Another theory is that during the colder months, people are much more likely to spend time indoors and aren’t as active as they are in the summer.
 This can cause joints to become stiff, which makes moving around more painful.

 Whether or not a clear link has been proven, the point of the matter is, if you’re suffering from joint pain, whether it be back, neck or knee pain – you want to do whatever you can to alleviate the pain.
 The first step is to remember to keep yourself warm, ensure that during the day you are properly wrapped up to avoid cold getting to the joint, then in the evening having a hot bath or shower to soothe the joint further.

 Furthermore, stay active, even in wintertime.
 Whilst it can be tempting to stay inside, your joints will only suffer in the long run.
 Try low impact activities such as swimming or yoga, or a nice stroll in the countryside (just remember to warm up your joints properly).

 Whilst self-care is important, sometimes you can’t do enough to manage the pain that you are experiencing at home.
 If this is the case, arrange to see a GP, who can help provide advice, pain relief or further treatment to help you.
 They may even refer you to an orthopaedic consultant, who are experts in the treatment of bones and joints.
 Whilst it’s unclear why the cold weather causes joint pain, there is help available.
-Don’t suffer this wintertime, let LycaHealth help.
+If you’re looking to stay healthy this Winter take a read of our guide, don’t suffer this wintertime, let LycaHealth help.